bhyun08/TIL/Backend/Spring/Bean.md

 Bean is object that is managed by Spring Container(IoC Container).
-When object register bean, Spring Framework manage object.
+If object register as bean, then Spring Framework manage object.
 Because the Spring Framework manages objects, it can perform functions such as dependency injection.
 # How to register object as a bean?
 We can have 3 way that register object as a bean.
 ### XML